-If you have created an API/Web Service project, click on the Import WSDL icon on the main toolbar to display the Import WSDL dialog in step 3.
+If you have created an API/Web Service project, click the Import WSDL icon on the main toolbar to display the Import WSDL dialog in step 3.

-Working with the imported WSDLs
+Working with imported WSDLs

-- SOAPAction: the SOAPAction is parsed in the HTTP Header of the request if the request method is SOAP.
+SOAPAction: The SOAPAction is parsed in the HTTP Header of the request if the request method is SOAP.

-After sending the SOAP request, you may encounter the "System.Web.Services.Protocols.SoapException: Server did not recognize the value of HTTP Header SOAPAction.." exception (1) in the response.
+After sending the SOAP request, you may encounter a System.Web.Services.Protocols.SoapException: Server did not recognize the value of HTTP Header SOAPAction.. exception (1), in the response.

 (1),(2),(3): please see the image below for more information.

 Remove SOAPAction from the HTTP Header, if you decide to use the endpoint and SOAPAction header parsed from WSDL.